-High compliance standards are practiced across the Group in the maintenance of its operations.
+High compliance standards are practiced across the Group.
 A large site based team is dedicated to managing the high levels of compliance mandated within the Philippines.
-The site is regularly audited with upwards of sixty audits, verifications or reviews of its operations undertaken annually by the various regulators.
-The wide range of permits to operate in the Philippines are secured from a number of Government agencies and regulators including the Department of Environment & Natural Resources, Mines & Geosciences Bureau, Environmental Management Bureau, Forest Management Bureau, Bureau of Internal Revenue, Bureau of Customs, Bureau of Investment, Provincial Government, Municipality, Philippines National Police, National Telecommunications Commission, Water Management Bureau, and the Local Government Units.
+The site is regularly audited with upwards of sixty (60) audits, verifications or reviews of its operations undertaken annually by the various regulators.
+The wide range of permits to operate in the Philippines are secured from more than a dozen Government agencies and regulators.